orca

 Another healthy and economical option is cycling.
 Check out these resources:

-• Showers and change rooms are available in the gym, Building 108 (new Trades Discovery Centre), Building 210 (new Health and Science Centre), and Buildings 250, 356 and 360.
+• Showers and change rooms are available in the gym, Building 108 (Trades Discovery Centre), Building 210 (Health and Science Centre) and Buildings 250, 305, 356 and 460.

 • Check out the City of Nanaimo’s Cycling Map to help you plan your route to campus.